vipally/localpackage/README.md

 ***

 # Maybe one solution [Reference][my_solution]
-## 1.  use package comment to specify root of local project in projcetroot
+## 1.  use such way to define a LocalRoot to replacing GoPath
-	package main // import "#"
+	LocalRoot is a <root> directory that contains such patten of sub-tree "<root>/src/vendor/" up from current path.
+	A LocalRoot has the same tree structure with GoPath and GoRoot.

+	Actually, a LocalRoot is a private GoPath that is accessible to sub-packages only.

+	This is the minimal state of a valid LocalRoot:
+		LocalRoot
+		│
+		└─src
+		    ├─vendor
+		    │  ...
+		    └─...

+	After build and install, it may become as:
+		LocalRoot
+		│
+		├─bin
+		│    ...
+		├─pkg
+		│  └─windows_amd64
+		│      └─...
+		└─src
+		    │  ...
+		    ├─vendor
+		    │  └─...
+		    └─...

-## 2. use someway to reference local package
+## 2. use such way to refer local package
-	import "#/local2"
+	import "#/x/y/z"

+	Which means [import "x/y/z"] from LocalRoot, and never search from GoPath/GoRoot.

 [withlocal]: https://github.com/vipally/localpackage/blob/master/problem/withlocal/withlocal.go#L6